-Pinolenic Acid is a polyunsaturated fatty acid that is found in Siberian pine nuts, Korean pine nuts and the nuts from other trees in the Pinus species.
+Pinolenic Acid has an array of potential health benefits that make it a sought after compound for those focusing on health supplements.
+It is a polyunsaturated fatty acid that is found in Siberian pine nuts, Korean pine nuts and the nuts from other trees in the Pinus species.
 It has been found that Siberian pine nuts (also known as Siberian cedar nuts) and the oil that is made from Siberian pine nuts, contains the highest amount of pinolenic acid amongst all nuts of the Pinus species – often containing over 20% pinolenic acid.

 Pinolenic acid in (cedar) pine nut oil

 Pine nut oil has been used by native Siberians for many centuries to control appetite, treat digestive issues and boost their overall health.